michaelnisi/skull/README.md

 ### Swift Package Manager

-Experimentally, you can also build **Skull** with [SPM](https://swift.org/package-manager/) for your current machine.
+Experimentally, you can also build **Skull** with [SPM](https://swift.org/package-manager/) for your current platform.

-If you are a [pkgsrc](https://pkgsrc.joyent.com/install-on-osx/) user, you should be good to go, if not, not only are you missing out, but you'd also have to fix the path to the SQLite3 header, defined in the library module dependency `CSqlite3`, found in `Packages`.
+If you are a [pkgsrc](https://pkgsrc.joyent.com/install-on-osx/) user, you should be good to go.
+If not, you have to fix the path to the SQLite3 header, defined in the library module dependency `CSqlite3`, found in `Packages`.
 The `Packages` directory is created by `swift test` or `swift build`.

 ```
 module CSqlite3 [system] {